SXR 005 Introduction to Today's Omni-Channel Retailing

 Instructor: Marie Driscoll, CFA, principal, Driscoll Advisors, industry analyst focusing on apparel brands, retailers and luxury goods; fashion business and retail industry columnist.

-This program conducted by a top retail headhunter is for anyone looking to make a career in omni-channel retailing.
-Discover how to get started and how to advance yourself as a trainee or entry-level manager.
-Meet retail and e-commerce executive guest speakers who will share what they look for in candidates to hire and promote.
-Discover how to move up today's retail career ladder by developing the proper techniques to gain promotions.
+Discover how to climb today's retail career ladder and develop techniques to gain promotion and advancement.
+This program conducted by a top retail executive search consultant is for anyone looking to make a career in omni-channel retailing or to advance your current position, no matter your level of experience.
+Learn where the jobs are, what skills are in demand, and how to begin the search process advantageously through technology.
+Meet omni-channel executive guest speakers who will share what they look for in candidates to hire and promote.
 Information imparted is beneficial to students in The Business Certificates Group: Brand Management Experience, Data Analytics: Retail Marketing, and Omni-Channel Retail.

 Instructor: Terry Pritikin, vice president, Career Management Inc., executive recruiting and organization development specialist; former executive vice president L-Brands, Fashion Bug and Sunglass Hut, with guest speakers.